DronaAviation/pluto-ros-package/README.md

 ```
 ## Service

-/plutoservice in [PlutoPilot](/plutodrone/srv) : This service request data from Pluto drone.
+* plutoservice in [PlutoPilot](/plutodrone/srv) : This service request data from Pluto drone.
 This service gives the data like accelerometer, gyro, Magneto, altitude and battery value.

 ## Topic

-/drone_command in [PlutoMsg](/plutodrone/msg): This topic canbe used to give RC input to drone
+* drone_command in [PlutoMsg](/plutodrone/msg): This topic can be used to give RC input to drone